What Makes a Great Aerial Teacher?

 Gone are the days of any prevailing belief that the best aerial teachers are the strongest, bendiest, or most advanced performers.

 Culturally, acceptance has grown that being amazing at aerial does not translate to being an amazing teacher.
 Indeed, those are two VERY different skill sets!
 Skilled aerialists can sometimes run into limitations because they have a harder time relating to the struggles of their students (hint - your non dominant side is excellent for this).
 Some of the best teachers are the ones who, as a student, had to ask for help more times than they ever wanted to, felt like they didn't fit in, or felt like they were ungraceful, weak, or a slow learner.
 Not required, but not uncommon.
+Experience itself is one of the #1 factors for being a great aerial teacher, because experience exposes you to the realities of the aerial classroom.
+But it is not the only factor, and it is possible to have tons of "experience" without learning from it.

 Teaching aerial arts is not as much about being good at what you're teaching as it is about being good at teaching.
 And knowing your shit.
 Let's talk about it.